The Ultimate Guide to Reading Tolkien’s, ‘The Lord of the Rings’

 To audio or not to audio?

 Someone in our Discord chat said, “Bilbo Baggins and Arthur Weasley have the same energy”.
 Another followed up with saying they now had a new narrator stuck in their head. haha If you don’t want to hear Aurthur Weasley’s voice in your head while reading, I’d highly, highly recommend the audiobooks narrated by Andy Serkis (who also plays Gollum in the Peter Jackson films).
 He does an incredible job bringing to life all of these characters.
 I’m listening to them as I’m following along with my physical copies on this reread, and it’s been fantastic.
-They’re also free from my local library, so definitely check Libby or Hoopla if you have a library card.
+They’re also free from my local library, so definitely check your Libby or Hoopla if you have a library card.

 What’s with all the songs?

+Is LOTR actually a musical?
 There are numerous poems and songs throughout The Lord of the Rings trilogy.
 While the exact number varies depending on what you count as a poem or song, it is safe to say there are at least 60 poems and songs included.

 Tolkien was a prolific poet, and many of the poems and songs in The Lord of the Rings draw on his love of language and mythology.
 Speaking of which….